ronilaukkarinen/vivaldi-minimal/README.md

 2. Open [vivaldi://experiments](vivaldi://experiments)
 3. Enable "Allow for using CSS modifications"
 4. Open Appearance section in settings
-5. Choose the dist folder under this repository
+5. If you are using macOS, choose dist/mac folder under this repository, if Windows, choose dist/windows
 6. Restart Vivaldi

 If you want even more cleaner look, disable left side panel by pressing <kbd>F4</kbd> and change **Appearance > Status Bar** to _Status Info Overlay_.